Q&A: Juan Granada Takes the Helm at the Cardiovascular Research Foundation

 You joined CRF 10 years ago as executive director and chief innovation officer of the CRF Skirball Center for Innovation.
 How did that come about?

 My dream as a fellow was always to try to integrate science with medical device innovation.
 Our field is loaded with innovation, but it’s very heavy towards clinical and procedural aspects of what we do.
 And I wanted to really research and do the science behind device technology, polymers, stents, etc. When I met CEO Marvin Woodall, who was the first person I met at CRF, he told me about this new translational laboratory that CRF was building outside New York and that they were looking for someone to run the lab.
 At that time, CRF was the dream, for all of us, and it continues to be an icon in interventional technology around the world.
 I remember when I was a research fellow in Colombia, in South America, we would send abstracts in broken English, by fax, to TCT.
 I remember spending hours because the fax wouldn’t go through and you had to wait for confirmation.
 It was actually quite expensive to fax these abstracts.
-So when I met with Marty Leon for the first time and we talked about the Skirball Center, it was a risk—a complete change for my career track—but also very easy decision for me to make.
+So when I met with Marty Leon for the first time and we talked about the Skirball Center, it was a risk—a complete change for my career track—but also a very easy decision for me to make.

 How do you feel leaving that role to be the president and CEO of the organization as a whole?

 It is going to be a big change and believe me, it took me several months to think this through and analyze the environment and think about potential plans in the future of CRF before I made the decision.
 I’m not speaking from a position of ego or pride.
-This is a position in which I am very humbled—by the opportunity, and by the trust that board and founders are putting in me.
+This is a position in which I am very humbled—by the opportunity, and by the trust that the board and founders are putting in me.
 The most exciting thing has been the overwhelming response from the new generation of interventional cardiologists, a whole bunch of fellows and younger-generation physicians that I know around the globe saying: we’re so excited for what’s going to happen at CRF.
 We’re excited for you, and we’re excited for the field.
 And that means a lot.

 Do you have any hobbies outside of CRF, or is there no time for those?